maxammann/blog/content/posts/2021-06-03-tlspuffin-method-explore/index.md

 To summarize, we should take a look at specified enumerations in RFC specs as well as external enumerations like the one of IANA for extensions.
 By implementing these function symbols, we can be sure confident that we can represent traces which trigger a security vulnerability.

 Some enumerations might not be of interest like the `SignatureScheme` enumeration in the RFC specification of TLS 1.3, as one could argue that TLS implementations probably execute the same code for each schema just with slightly different arguments.
+In a nutshell we want to prioritize fuzzing the protocol logic implementation over fuzzing the underlying cryptographic library.
-Nonetheless, the enumeration could be considered in during fuzzing, just with less priority.
+Nonetheless, the enumeration could be considered during fuzzing, just with less priority.

 ## Mutations